-Volkswagen fines swell to $4.3 billion in proposed Dieselgate settlement
+Volkswagen pleads guilty to felonies, to pay $4.3 billion, in Dieselgate pact (updated)

 In this day and age, it's far more common for companies to pay fines without admitting guilt.
 For Volkswagen to do both suggests that its infractions were completely indefensible

 It also suggests that Volkswagen is especially eager to bring this investigation to a close before a new administration takes over.
 That doesn't necessarily mean that the company fears it would fare worse under Trump appointees.
 It's more likely that the automaker simply wants to put Dieselgate behind itself as quickly as possible so it can begin the long, arduous process of rebuilding its brand in America.
-Having to bring new personnel up to speed on the matter would, at best, slow things down.
+Having to bring new regulators and appointees up to speed on the matter would, at best, slow things down.

 However, Volkswagen's admission of guilt could come back to bite it in die arsch.
 Volkswagen is currently being sued by U.S. shareholders; by Audi, Porsche, and VW owners; and by 42 states, plus the District of Columbia, and Puerto Rico.
 When Volkswagen formally admits that it broke the law, it will have fewer ways to defend itself in those cases, and both judges and juries may be look upon it less favorably.

-Note: UPDATE: VW Group released a statement on the evening of January 10 saying such an agreement was substantially completed.
-A further announcement that it had been agreed to by all parties was released midday on January 11.
-We have revised this article accordingly.